SheffieldML/GPmat/README.md

 #### Version 0.137

-Release for release of VARGPLVM with dynamics.
+Release for release of `vargplvm` with dynamics.

 #### Version 0.136